-THE JOURNEY OF A MILLION MILES BEGNS WITH ONE STEP // FOLLOWING STEPS // NEW ZEALAND MARITIME MUSEUM // 2017
+THE JOURNEY OF A MILLION MILES BEGINS WITH ONE STEP // FOLLOWING STEPS // NEW ZEALAND MARITIME MUSEUM // 2017

 Exploring the journeys made by migrants to New Zealand makes a compelling exhibition inspired by real-life experiences.
 Created by social practice artist, Tiffany Singh, the installation personalises and unpacks the conversations around the process of resettling in Aotearoa.

 Relevant and engaging, The Journey of a Million Miles – Following Steps transformed the Edmiston Gallery at the New Zealand Maritime Museum into a stunning and thought-provoking environment.
-Music, audio and digital technology are used to convey and share a variety of migration experiences that reflect the joy, heartache and confusion of moving to a new land.
-Where visitors can leave their immigration stories to be integrated into the exhibition and help create a contemporary archive of immigration to New Zealand.
+Music, audio and digital technology were used to convey and share a variety of migration experiences that reflect the joy, heartache and confusion of moving to a new land.
+A carthatic space where visitors can leave their immigration stories to be integrated into the exhibition and help to create a contemporary archive of immigration to New Zealand.

 “I hope that by engaging with the artwork and the stories, people will take away a new understanding of what it’s like to resettle here,” says Singh.
 “Through listening to the different stories there is the potential to build tolerance, compassion and an awareness that can filter down to the younger generations so that we can build a more harmonious society.”

 The exhibition is the second stage of the seed project staged on Waiheke Island and conceived for the 2017 headland Sculpture on the Gulf: “A Journey of a Million Miles Begins with One Step – The Stories of Beyond Refuge”.
 This first installation was created in partnership with Auckland Resettled Community Coalition and based on the publication Beyond Refuge – Stories of Resettlement in Auckland.